top of page

 Mental Toolkit for Competition: Self-Talk, Mantras & Ninja Mindset

-Success in sports isn’t just determined by strength, speed, or skill, your mind plays an equally important role.
+Success’s in sports isn’t just determined by strength, speed, or skill, your mind plays an equally important role.
 How you talk to yourself, how you manage fear, and how you stay present under pressure are game-changing skills that can elevate performance when it matters most.
 Why the Mind Matters Before a race or big performance, nerves can creep in quickly.
 Thoughts like What if I fail?
 What will people think?
 What if I’m not good enough? create fear.
-Fear lives in the futur
+Fear lives in the fut

 Julio Zarate